Street Tree Pruning

 How often are the street trees pruned?

-- Street trees are pruned on a three- to four-year cycle.
-Certain species, such as honeylocust and elm, may be pruned every one to two years because of their vigorous growth rates.
-The goal is to prune every street tree in the City of Dublin at least once every four years.
+- Street trees are pruned on a 3- to 5-year cycle.
+Certain species, such as honeylocust and elm, may be need to be pruned every 1 to 2 years because of their vigorous growth rates.
+The goal is to prune every street tree in the City of Dublin at least once every 5 years.

 How much is removed at any one pruning?

-- Industry states that the maximum that should be removed during a pruning cycle is 25 percent to 30 percent of the foliage.
-This amount is not removed for every tree pruned
+- Industry states that the maximum that should be removed during a pruning cycle is 25% to 30% of the foliage.
+This amount is not removed for every tree pruned.

 Should wound dressings be used?

 - It is not recommended that any wound dressings be used.
-In the past the benefits of “pruning paints” were widely touted.
-Research in the last couple of decades has shown that paints offer little, if any, positive contribution.
-In several studies, paints have been shown to be harmful because they don’t allow the wounded wood to dry.
-Most fungi that attack trees need wet wood to infest.
-After a period of time the paints crack, allowing access to the wet wood beneath.
+In the past, the benefits of “pruning paints” were widely touted.
+Research has shown that paints offer little, if any, positive contribution.
+In several studies, paints have been shown to be harmful to the trees.
 In some species, the presence of the paint slows wound closure.

 Can my tree be topped?